 Working with National Prison Radio

-A series of author events, recorded at HM YOI Aylesbury, will be broadcast on National Prison Radio.
+A series of audio books and author events are broadcast on National Prison Radio.

 Author and ambassador visits

-Authors will visit Aylesbury to meet participants and discuss their books.
+Authors, who often have lived experience of the criminal justice system, visit prisons to meet participants and discuss their books.